melscoop-test/source-repo-config/README.md

 # scm-config-monorepo-test

-Source Control Management - A repository under SCM that stores shared configuration files used by other repos.
+Source Control Management - This repo stores shared configuration files used by other repos.